giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 gpg --import ./management-clusters/grizzly/.sops.keys/master.XXXXXXXXXXXXXXXXXXXX.asc
 ```

 > Important!
-You must safely store the private key and keep it secret!
+You must store the private key and keep it secret!

 To create the secret in the cluster we run: